Ptarmigan Hunting At All Alaska Outdoors Lodge

-Great news!
-The birds are back!
+Great news: the birds are back!
 2017 and 2018 showed amazing numbers of Willow Ptarmigan in all three geographical locations that we hunt.
 In 2019, the birds were so good in the Kenai mountains that we never left.
 2020 Hunting volume was down due to COVID.
 But we got out and found more of the same.
 Lots of Birds, especially Willows which may be close to all time highs.
-For those hunters willing to work hard we are still able to put you on White tails and Rock Ptarmigan with good success.
-Hat tricks (all 3 species in one day) were accomplished in 2019!
+For those hunters willing to work hard, we are still able to put you on White Tail and Rock Ptarmigan with good success.
+Some elusive hat tricks (all 3 species in one day) were accomplished in 2019!
 We got all 3 species again in 2020 over the course of several trips.
 Had a lot of One on Ones due to cancellations and was forced to tote my 16 around a few times.
 Got to hunt over some good Dog work both from Maverick, my lab and some guest’s dogs.
 Enjoy the sample below.
 By the way-Love the ShotCam.
-Get your legs in shape and Break a few clays and sign up for what is likely to be another fantastic season next year because bird numbers usually stay stable for decades.
+Get your legs in shape, break a few clays and sign up for what is likely to be another fantastic season next year because bird numbers usually stay stable for decades.

 Wing Shooting In Alaska